CP2406-2018-2/cp2406-project-IsabelleCarlsson/Spikes/Spike User Stories.md

 ### Completed

-- A user needs a way to make device belong to a room (DONE)
+- A user needs a way to make device belong to a roomName (DONE)

 Estimate: 3 hours